michaelwoerister/blog.rust-lang.org/_posts/2016-08-01-incremental.md

 Dependency Tracking in the Compiler
 ===================================
-When compiling in incremental mode, we always build the dependency graph of the produced data: Every time, some piece of data is written (like an object file), we record which other pieces of data we are accessing while doing so.
-This is mostly done by putting data behind a layer of abstraction (most prominently the so-called `DepTrackingMap`) that will add dependency edges transparently behind the scenes.
-At the end of the compilation sessions we have all our data nicely linked up:
+When compiling in incremental mode, we always build the dependency graph of the produced data: every time, some piece of data is written (like an object file), we record which other pieces of data we are accessing while doing so.

+The emphasis is on **recording** here.
+At any point in time the compiler keeps track of which piece of data it is currently working on (it does so in the background in thread-local memory).
+This is the currently **active node** of the dependency graph.
+Conversely, the data that needs to be **read** to compute the value of the active node is also tracked: it usually already resides in some kind container (e.g. a hash table) that requires invoking a lookup method to access a specific entry.
+We make good use of this fact by making these **lookup methods transparently create edges** in the dependency graph: whenever an entry is accessed, we know that it is being read and we know what it is being read *for* (the currently active node).
+This gives us both ends of the dependency edge and we can simply add it to the graph.
+At the end of the compilation sessions we have all our data nicely linked up, mostly automatically:

 <!--
          AST        type info      object